Robert Siegel Architects

-Robert Siegel Architects is a New York City-based architecture firm that designs new buildings, renovations and interiors for a wide range of clients and programs.
+Siegel (formerly Robert Siegel Architects) is a New York City-based architecture firm that designs new buildings, renovations and interiors for a wide range of clients and programs.
 Their public, academic, cultural, commercial and residential projects are located throughout the United States, Korea, China, and Japan.
 The firms has a won 30 design awards and has appeared in over 50 publications.

-Robert Siegel Architects has designed a variety of building types, including major civic commissions such as the U.S. Land Port of Entry in Calais, Maine and the Korean Embassy in Beijing, China.
+Siegel has designed a variety of building types, including major civic commissions such as the U.S. Land Port of Entry in Calais, Maine and the Korean Embassy in Beijing, China.
 University projects include the Graduate School of Arts & Sciences Lounge at Columbia University, The Miller Theater at Columbia University, new Residence Halls for Bard College, and major renovations to the 1960s and 1970s Visual Arts, Dance and Music buildings at SUNY Purchase.
 Robert designed the new auditorium building for Capital One, the Swissair First / Business Class Lounge at JFK Airport, and interiors for Tishman Hotels.
 The firm designs residential buildings and interiors for private clients.